reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `missing value objective` error is returned when plan has jobs with value set, but user defined objective doesn't include the `maximize-value` objective.

+#### E1608

+`missing min tour size objective` error is returned when fleet has vehicles with `min_tour_size` set in their limits, but user defined objective doesn't include the `minimize-tour-size-violation` objective.